Certification of Bottleneck Task Assignment with Shortest Path Criteria: Sampling-Based Path Planning

 \end{thm}

 The sample dispersion depends on the sampling scheme applied in the subroutine ${\tt Sample}$.
 Intuitively, the more samples considered the smaller the dispersion is, i.e, $D(\mathcal{C},\vertices)$ decreases for increasing $n$.
 Given just the set of samples, it is difficult to determine the dispersion.
 However, if the samples are generated with a deterministic procedure, a bound on the dispersion, $\hat{D} \geq D(\mathcal{C},\vertices)$, can be computed.
-For instance, in the case where $\mathcal{C} = [0,1]^d$ and the samples are obtained by gridding with a cubic lattice with $n=k^d$ uniformly spaced grid points and $k \in \N$, the dispersion is bound by $\hat{D} = 0.5 d^{\frac{1}{2}} n^{-\frac{1}{d}}$, see \cite{Sukharev1971CMMP}.
+In the case where $\mathcal{C} = [0,1]^d$ and the samples are obtained by gridding with a cubic lattice with $n=k^d$ uniformly spaced grid points and $k \in \N$, the dispersion is bound by $\hat{D} = 0.5 d^{\frac{1}{2}} n^{-\frac{1}{d}}$, see \cite{Sukharev1971CMMP}.
 For the two-dimensional case, i.e., $\mathcal{C} = [0,1]^2$ the lowest possible dispersion bound of $\hat{D} = 0.62 n^{-\frac{1}{d}}$ is achieved with triangular tiling, see \cite{LaValle2006Book}.
-In probabilistic sampling-based motion planning algorithms, such as \ac{prm} \cite{Kavraki1996TRA} and \ac{prm}$^*$ \cite{Karaman2011IJRR}, the samples are randomly drawn from a probability distribution.
-For random samples drawn from a known distribution, probabilistic properties of the dispersion can be expressed as a function of the number of samples $n$.
-For instance the dispersion of $n$ independently uniformly sampled points on $[0,1] ^ d$ is $\bigO (\log(n)^{\frac{1}{d}}n^{-\frac{1}{d}})$ with probability 1, see \cite{Deheuvels1983ZWVG}.
-We note that using a value that bounds the dispersion with a certain probability, leads to the certification results holding with the same probability.
+In probabilistic sampling-based motion planning algorithms, such as \ac{prm} and \ac{prm}$^*$ \cite{Karaman2011IJRR}, the samples are randomly drawn from a probability distribution.
+For random samples drawn from a known distribution, probabilistic properties of the dispersion can be expressed.
+The dispersion of $n$ independently uniformly sampled points on $[0,1] ^ d$ is $\bigO (\log(n)^{\frac{1}{d}}n^{-\frac{1}{d}})$ with probability 1, see \cite{Deheuvels1983ZWVG}.